 During the fiscal year ended June 30, 2019, \$917,000 of cash was provided by our operations.
 The primary drivers of the cash generated by our operations were net income of \$2.28 million and an increase in accrued liabilities of \$572,000.
 In addition, non-cash items totaling \$1.51 million also had a favorable impact on our cash flow from operations during the fiscal year ended June 30, 2019.
 These factors were partially offset by an increase in inventory of \$2.30 million; a decrease in accounts payable of \$799,000; an increase in accounts receivable of \$328,000; and an increase in prepaid expenses and other assets of \$14,000.
 During the transition period ended June 30, 2018, \$1.04 million of cash was used by our operations.
-The primary drivers of our use of cash were a net loss of \$1.28 million; an increase in inventory of \$855,000; an increase in prepaid expenses and other assets of \$295,000; and a decrease in accounts payable of \$23,000.
-These factors were partially offset by a decrease in accounts payable of \$295,000; and a decrease in accounts payable of \$20,000; and a decrease in accounts payable of \$20,000; and a decrease in accounts payable of \$295,000; and a decrease in account liabilities of \$423,000.
+The primary drivers of our use of cash were a net loss of \$1.28 million; an increase in inventory of \$855,000; an increase in prepaid expenses and other assets of \$271,000; a decrease in accounts payable of \$295,000; and a decrease in accrued liabilities of \$423,000.
 These factors were partially offset by a decrease in accounts receivable of \$1.48 million.
 In addition, non-cash items totaling \$594,000 partially offset the impact of the net loss and had a favorable impact on cash flow from continuing operations during the transition period ended June 30, 2018.
-The inventory increases during the fiscal year ended June 30, 2019 and the transition period ended June 30, 2018.
-The inventory increases during each period then ended pursuant to the Supply Agreement; production of moissanite jewels; and purchases of jewelry castings and other jewelry components due to increased demand in certain channels and preparation for market demand.
+The inventory increases during the fiscal year ended June 30, 2019 and the transition period ended June 30, 2018 were, in part, due to the purchase of new raw material SiC crystals during each period then ended pursuant to the Supply Agreement; production of moissanite jewels; and purchases of jewelry castings and other jewelry components due to increased demand in certain channels and preparation for market demand.

 During the fiscal year ended June 30, 2019, accounts receivable increased principally as a result of the increased level of sales during our third and fourth fiscal quarters.
 Cash collections on sales made during our first and second fiscal quarters, which reflect robust year-end holiday sales, remained strong.
-During the transition period ended June 30, 2018, accounts receivable decreased principally due to increased cash collections during the transition period ended June 30, 2018, accounts receivable decreased principally due to increased cash collections during the transition period ended June 30, 2018 on sales made during the third and fourth calendar quarters of 2017, which reflect year-end holiday sales levels.
+During the transition period ended June 30, 2018, accounts receivable decreased principally due to increased cash collections during the transition period ended June 30, 2018 on sales made during the third and fourth calendar quarters of 2017, which reflect year-end holiday sales levels.
 We did not offer any Traditional segment customers extended payment terms during the fiscal year ended June 30, 2019 or the transition period ended June 30, 2018; however, we may offer these terms from time to time, which may not immediately increase liquidity as a result of current-period sales.
 We believe our competitors and other vendors in the wholesale jewelry industry have expanded their use of extended payment terms and, in aggregate, we believe that through our use of extended payment terms, we provide a competitive response in our market and that our net sales have been favorably impacted.
 We are unable to estimate the impact of this program on our net sales, but if we ceased providing extended payment terms in select instances, we believe we would not be competitive for some Traditional segment customers in the marketplace and that our net sales and profits could decrease.